kkb75281/getting-started-template-angular/README.md

 Upload the generated `dist/` folder to your server for deployment.

+## Live Demo

+You can check our live demo [Here](https://getting-started-template-angular.skapi.com).

 ## Important!

 Replace the `SERVICE_ID` and `OWNER_ID` values in `src/main.ts` with your own service information.